Health Insurance Options for Expats in South Korea

 How Expats Can Qualify for Health Insurance in South Korea

 Thanks to a recent change in regulations, foreigners living in South Korea for six months or longer are required to enroll in the NHIS.
 Those who don’t enroll may face consequences, including problems when applying for visa extensions.
+If you are only visiting for a short period of time you should consider Travel Insurance in South Korea.

 In the past, eligibility for NHIS coverage kicked in much earlier than the six-month mark.
 However, the government was concerned about people coming to South Korea specifically with the intent to work for a short amount of time and then take advantage of costly medical programs.
 As such, the eligibility waiting period was extended.